We take care homes seriously as unique, creative places.

-Homemade Circus brings circus, connection and imagination into care homes.
-It follows on from our previous work bringing circus skills to older people.
+Homemade Circus follows on from over 10 years of bringing circus skills to older people.
 To learn more about the different ways we’ve done this in the past, click here.

 What we learnt was that whether they were there to care or to be cared for, people kept surprising themselves with what they could do.